 Individuals who use a catheter should also make sure to regularly check that there are no bends or clogs in the tube to prevent the development of further complications.

-Generally, its recommended to avoid prolonged catheterization and encourage individuals to start a bladder/bowel retraining program as soon as possible.
+Generally, it’s recommended to avoid prolonged catheterization and encourage individuals to start a bladder/bowel retraining program and/or pelvic floor therapy as soon as possible.
 This helps individuals develop the skills necessary to recover bladder and bowel control.
 As previously mentioned, the key to recovering skills affected by TBI is to continuously practice them to promote adaptive changes in the brain.

 Depending on what type of bladder and/or bowel problems an individual experiences after brain injury, a doctor may recommend various types of medications.